VainaviS/rock-paper-scissor-lizard-spock-with-AI/README.md

 ## What is this?

-This is a paper scissors rock game created using artificial intelligence.
+This is a rock paper scissor lizard spock game created using artificial intelligence.

 This game can read the players' patterns to determine the steps the AI will take in order to win.